-Croatian side of the Adriatic is dotted with thousand islands, islets and reefs.
+The Croatian side of the Adriatic is dotted with a thousand islands, islets and reefs.
 However, only a small number of them are inhabited.

 Croatian islands are small villages, fishing boats, wonderful, secluded beaches, terraced vineyards, sheep and goats grazing on the meadows, fresh veggies, and super tasty fruit.